The Last Jedi - post cinema reflections

 A domesticated quadruped animal combined a cat (head, muzzle, ears) with a lion tail, a dog (some human focused behaviors) and most of all a horse (limbs, mobility, racing abilities), brown fur coated.

 Those herd animals (in wildlife), most obviously herbivores, were trained to race on the special tracks but besides suffered abuse.
+It connotes greyhound racings - the dogs similarly used for gambling, even more than horses.
 Worth attention that no animal was shot during escape from Canto Bight, including the last one who took care of both fugitives until the end and was finally unsaddled later to run free and join to the herd.

 Fathiers were based on a canon novel Aftermath: Empire’s End (Star Wars: The Aftermath Trilogy) written by Chuck Wendig, where they were first time mentioned.